Patient Blog

 • Are there any additional follow-ups you would recommend based on this ultrasound?

-How quickly can you get your 7 weeks pregnant ultrasound pictures and report?
+How quickly can you get your 7 week ultrasound pictures and report?

-We’ve heard that many patients want to see their 7 week ultrasound images and report as quickly as possible.
+We’ve heard that many patients want to see their ultrasound results as quickly as possible.
 With PocketHealth, you can quickly and easily access and share your pregnancy ultrasound images and report—often before seeing your practitioner for a follow-up.

 PocketHealth also enables you to securely access, share and store your imaging and other health information all in one place.
 And it’s easy to share images with family and friends, so they can see how your baby grows over time.

-If you need clarity on the terms in your ultrasound report, PocketHealth Report Reader is there to help.
-Report Reader makes it easier to understand certain terms so you feel more prepared when speaking to your pregnancy care practitioner.
+If you need clarity on the terms in your ultrasound report, Report Reader is there to help.
+Report Reader simplifies complex medical terms by providing easy-to-understand definitions, helping you feel more prepared when speaking with your pregnancy care practitioner.

 Feel confident throughout your pregnancy journey

 Your first ultrasound is a major milestone in confirming your pregnancy!
-The more knowledge you can gain ahead of each ultrasound appointment, the more empowered you’ll feel to ask questions that can help you better understand your ultrasound images and reports.
+The more knowledge you can gain ahead of each ultrasound appointment, the more empowered you’ll feel to ask questions that can help you better understand your ultrasound results.

 Related Posts